Fidelity vs Schwab Comparison

 Third, It’s Desktop Software

-thinkorswim is Schwab’s desktop software.
-It has a lot of the same tools that ATP has, including Level II
+thinkorswim is Schwab’s desktop platform.
+It offers many of the same tools as Active Trader Pro, including Level II

-Both programs have advanced charting tools and streaming video news.
+Both platforms include advanced charting and streaming video news.
 Schwab uses CNBC, while Fidelity uses Bloomberg.

 Winner: Tie